 Topics relevant to the individual's program which are not available in the remainder of the curriculum may be investigated with one objective being the production of a publication or a derivation of a significant finding.
 May be repeated for a total not to exceed 6 hours.
-Offered every semester.
+Usually offered every term.

 6924.
-Practicum in Psychology (2-6), Pr., graduate standing.
+Practicum in Psychology (2-6).
+Pr., graduate standing.

 Content and placement to be arranged by the student and department.
 May be repeated for a total of 6 hours.
-Offered every semester.
+Usually offered every term.